kucukaslan/gameserver/README.md

 ```
 - [ ] make sure the tournament joint request queues are emptied after the tournament ends.
 so that the next tournament can start with empty queues.
+- [ ] User can join tournaments only if it has enough coins to join.
+- [ ] The user can earn coins only for completing level or winning (ranked 1st or 2nd) tournament.
+- [ ] should add checks for whether user is joined to tournament
+- [ ] implement claim award

 ## Questions
 - [ ] endpoint access control (should require tokens?)